 - Doing these two things profitably

-The first step in our marketing progress is getting traffic (visitors) to our Amazon page.
-This is actually the easiest part of our three step traffic-conversion-profitability process, but the prospect of getting strangers to find your book in a sea of millions of titles can seem daunting at first.
+That means the first step in our marketing process is getting traffic (visitors) to our Amazon page.
+This is actually the easiest part of the three step traffic-conversion-profitability process.
+But the prospect of getting strangers to find your book in a sea of millions of titles can seem initially daunting.
 While there are many ways to generate traffic, from social media to newsletter swaps to conference appearances, my preferred approach is paid advertising.

-More specifically, the “Big 3” advertising platforms (Facebook, Amazon, and BookBub Ads) and paid promotional sites (view my current curated list at nicholaserik.com/promo-sites).
+More specifically, the “Big 3” advertising platforms (Facebook, Amazon, and BookBub Ads) and paid email newsletter promotional sites (view my current curated list at nicholaserik.com/promo-sites).